 Indonesian food varies by region, with staples including rice, noodles, fish, chicken, and vegetables.
 Common dishes include Nasi goreng, Mie goreng, Sate, Ikan bakar, Rendang and Papeda (Papua and Maluku).
 Markets offer fresh spices, chilies, limes, and herbs.
 In remote islands, diets rely heavily on fish, sago, and seasonal produce.
 See destination guides for anything about food.

 Indonesia is a vast and varied cruising ground requiring self‑sufficiency, flexible planning, and attention to local conditions.
 While major hubs offer reliable fuel, water, provisioning, and repairs, many outer islands remain remote with limited infrastructure.
 The country provides extensive anchorages, diverse cultures, and strategic routing options between oceans.
-For well‑prepared vessels, Indonesia is a practical and engaging passage through one of the world’s most complex archipelagos.
+For well‑prepared vessels, Indonesia is a practical and enjoyable passage through one of the world’s most complex archipelagos.